All Students take 2 core modules in Missional Leadership as a foundation, they then choose elective modules depending on the pathway they choose.

 The programme is aimed at a wide range of students who are in some form of Christian ministry within churches, mission agencies or community projects.

-The full-time course is offered centrally through the Birmingham campus, while the part-time course is offered at a number of campuses.
+Our part-time course is offered at a number of campuses.

 Access to MA